Racial bias in job descriptions can be unconscious, but it happens quite often.

 4. Bias Against English as a Second Language Candidates

 Being fluent in a language does not mean you have to be “native” to that country.
 Job descriptions that use “English Fluency Level: Native”, “Native English Speaker”, or “English Native Speaker” exclude a person who speaks English as a second language.
-A less-biased option is “Fluent in English” or “Proficient in English”.
+A more inclusive option is “Fluent in English” or “Proficient in English” if you want to remove potential hidden bias.

 This also applies to languages other than English.
 For example, someone who is not born in Germany may still qualify as “Fluent in German”.